Bayurzx/OnlineSafety/README.md

 yarn
 ```

-2. Set up the environment variables:
-    -   Create a `.env` file in the root directory
-    -   Define the required environment variables (e.g., API keys, Ethereum provider)

-3. Start the application:
+2. Start the application:

 ```sh
 yarn dev
 ```

-4. Open the app in your browser at `http://localhost:3000`.
+3. Open the app in your browser at `http://localhost:3000`.